← Blog · Written by the JSONNeat maintainer · Published

 Test your responses

-Format and validate your sample responses with JSONNeat and the validator to catch shape regressions before clients do.
+Format and validate your sample responses with JSONNeat and the JSON validator during development to catch shape regressions before clients do.
+A five-minute paste-and-check at design time saves hours of customer escalations later.